 “Can you believe what has happened in the last minute here!”

-Seven years on, it is still difficult to fathom what occurred in those last few seconds.
+Nine years on, it is still difficult to fathom what occurred in those last few seconds.

 The frantic, breathless, joyous feeling conveyed by Wilson’s commentary continues to sum up perfectly the conclusion to an incredible season.